atiselsts/uniswap-v3-liquidity-math/README.md

 * [`uniswap-v3-liquidity-math.py`](uniswap-v3-liquidity-math.py) - implementation of the equations and examples from the "Liquidity Math in Uniswap v3" paper
 * [`subgraph-liquidity-query-example.py`](subgraph-liquidity-query-example.py) - query the Uniswap v3 subgraph information to show the amounts locked in the current tick range of the USDC/WETH 0.3% pool
-* [`subgraph-liquidity-range-example.py`](subgraph-liquidity-range-example.py) - shows the amounts locked in all ticks with nonzero `liquidityNet`, in the USDC/WETH 0.3% pool
+* [`subgraph-liquidity-range-example.py`](subgraph-liquidity-range-example.py) - shows the amounts locked in all ticks with nonzero `liquidityNet` in the USDC/WETH 0.3% pool
+* [`subgraph-liquidity-positions-example.py`](subgraph-liquidity-positions-example.py) - shows the amounts locked in all active positions in the USDC/WETH 0.3% pool

 ## Example outputs